 - Secure your articling position.
 The Law Society does not currently have a program to assist in finding an articling position for you.

-- Apply for student-at-law status through the Lawyer Portal.
+- Apply for student-at-law status through the Lawyer Portal using this checklist.
 Please note that there is a fee for both application and admission for articling.
 The amount of this fee is subject to change annually and can be found on the Fee Schedule, where all current fee amounts are listed.
 This fee must be paid at the time you apply and is required as part of a complete application.

 - Enrol in the Practice Readiness Education Program (PREP) administered by the Canadian Centre for Professional Legal Education (CPLED).You are not required to be approved as a student-at-law in advance of registering for the program and you can enrol in the program at any time.
 There is a tuition fee associated with the PREP program.
 Please contact PREP directly for information on paying for the program.

 - Complete your articles and the PREP program.
 Both components must be completed successfully prior to applying for enrolment as a member.